newrelic/newrelic-quickstarts/docs/config-spec.md

 # Example: apache, golden-signals-for-web-servers
 name: string, required

-# Deprecate in favor of short-description?
+# Displayed on the pack overview/details page formatted into rich text.
-# A short form description for this Observability Pack.
-Used throughout the platform when displaying the pack.
+# Standardized to a template for the New Relic packs.
 description: string, required

-# NOT USING RIGHT NOW
+# TBD
 # url slug for linking on public website
 # recommended format: make this a lowercase and hyphenated version
 # of the `name` field